 Information pertaining to a variety of hard and soft costs can be found in the Other Costs panel.
-This includes all of the baseline data for non-utility costs including $C0_2$ emissions costs, average building costs and equipment-related costs.
-The contents of the Other Costs panel are shown in figure 9.3.
+This includes all of the baseline data for non-utility costs including CO_2 emissions costs, average building costs and equipment-related costs.
+Note that in GLD2014, the Other Costs tab is significantly enhanced compared to previous versions of the software.